keepaliveit-staging/staging.keepaliveit.co.uk/_posts/2020-01-23-natwest-business-accelerator-scheme-cardiff.markdown

 date:   2019-11-26 22:20:28 +0000
 categories: news
 author_profile: true
+thumbnail: /assets/images/posts/thumbnail/natwest.jpeg
+excerpt: This is an excerpt for natwest post.
 ---

 ## We're excited to announce that we've been selected for NatWest's Accelerator Scheme in Cardiff.